Floriana F.C.

-Floriana Football Club is a Maltese professional football club in the town of Floriana that currently plays in the Maltese Premier League.
-Considered one of the most supported and successful clubs in Maltese football, Floriana has won 26 national leagues and 21 FA trophies.
+Floriana Football Club is a Maltese professional football club based in the town of Floriana that currently plays in the Maltese Premier League.
+Considered one of the most supported and successful clubs in Maltese football, Floriana has won 27 national league titles (Maltese record) and 21 FA trophies.
 It is also the only team from Malta to have qualified from the qualifying rounds to the first round proper of the UEFA Champions League, in the 1993–94 season.

 History

 Floriana Football Club was founded in 1894 with the inauguration of the football ground officiated by Queen Alexandra.
-The site was a cricket ground from 1890 until its conversion project.
-Together with St. George's FC, is one of the two oldest clubs in Malta.
+The site was a cricket ground from 1890 until it was converted for football use.
+Together with St. George's FC, it is one of the two oldest clubs in Malta.
 During that period, football in Malta was introduced by the British Servicemen who were stationed on the island, which was then a colony of the British Empire.

 The club is affiliated to the Malta Football Association which in turn is a member of both UEFA and FIFA.
-The team's colours were green and red but after a friendly match against the Royal Dublin Fusiliers which plays in green and white, Floriana FC changed its colours to green and white.
+The team's colours were green and red but after a friendly match against the Royal Dublin Fusiliers which played in green and white, Floriana FC changed its colours to green and white.
 The team's nicknames are: Tal-Irish and Greens.

-Floriana Football Club has won the major Maltese League championship 26 times and the FA Trophy 20 times.
+Floriana Football Club has won the major Maltese League championship 27 times and the FA Trophy 20 times.